Yeah, yeah, I just have two more soundbites on this.

 Well, depends.

-In what they think about other people and what they say about them.
+The things they say about people, they're just like you and me, folks, in what they think about other people and what they say about them.

 But that's the private side.

-Does press conferences, lets the press ask whatever they want, hymns and haws around, answers whatever he wants and tries to not answer everything else, and then let the chips fall where they fall.
+Does press conferences, lets the press ask whatever they want, hems and haws around, answers whatever he wants and tries to not answer everything else, and then let the chips fall where they fall.

-Uh being a pre being presidential uh like Bill Clinton does with what goes on in the Oval Office of people like Monica Lewinsky.
+Being presidential like Bill Clinton does with what goes on in the Oval Office of people like Monica Lewinsky and then lying about it with your wife standing at your side.

 What is presidential?